Matiaslb14/User-admin/README.md

-# 🧑‍💻 Project 02 – User Management in Bash
+# 🧑‍💻 User Management in Bash

 📌 Description